kreativ-anders/brand-names/README.md

 ## Support

-In case this Plug-In saved you some time and energy consider supporting kreativ-anders by donating via [PayPal](https://paypal.me/kreativanders), or becoming a **GitHub Sponsor**.
+In case this repository saved you some time and energy consider supporting kreativ-anders by donating via [PayPal](https://paypal.me/kreativanders), or becoming a **GitHub Sponsor**.